Health Policy and Management, M.P.H.

 - The on-campus format is designed for students who prefer live interaction with instructors and fellow students; access to campus activities; and the opportunity to choose local Philadelphia fieldwork placements with the assistance of our fieldwork coordinator.
 Students can enroll full-time or part-time.
 While some courses may be offered online or in hybrid formats, most of the coursework is delivered in person over a full 16-week academic term during evening hours.

 - The online format is designed for working professionals interested in a part-time program.
-Courses are structured to include asynchronous delivery or synchronous class meetings via Zoom.
+Coursework is structured to include synchronous classes held via Zoom and asynchronous activities.
 A fieldwork coordinator works with students to find appropriate placement in their preferred geographic location.

 Time Limit for Degree Completion: 4 years

-Full-Time/Part-Time Status: Students can complete the degree program through evening classes and online courses.
-Full-time students usually complete the program within two academic years.
-Part-time students usually take three to four years to complete their degree.
+Full-Time/Part-Time Status: Full-time students usually complete the program within two academic years, while part-time students usually take three to four years to complete their degree.

-Interdisciplinary Study: Interdisciplinary MPH-HPM coursework, research, and interactions with students and faculty in other departments are encouraged to give students as broad a perspective as possible to excel in the complex, diverse, and dynamic state of public health.
-Through associations with the Center for Obesity Research and Education, Center for Women's Health, and others, students have access to over 100 faculty at Temple University and additional regional scholars who are actively involved in programs, research, and teaching in public health.
-Further, as with the other four M.P.H. degree programs offered by the College of Public Health, the M.P.H. in Health Policy and Management can be undertaken as part of these dual M.P.H. degree programs:
+Interdisciplinary Study: Interdisciplinary MPH-HPM coursework, research and interactions with students and faculty in other departments are encouraged to give students as broad a perspective as possible to excel in the complex, diverse and dynamic state of public health.
+Through associations with the Center for Obesity Research and Education, Center for Women's Health, and others, students have access to over 100 faculty at Temple University and additional regional scholars who are actively involved in programs, research and teaching in public health.
+Further, as with other MPH degree programs offered by the College of Public Health, the MPH in Health Policy and Management can be undertaken as part of these dual MPH degree programs:

-Accreditation: The M.P.H. is fully accredited by the Council on Education for Public Health (CEPH).
-Achieving accreditation in 1985, Temple's M.P.H. program is one of the longest established accredited M.P.H. programs in community health in the country.
+Accreditation: The MPH is fully accredited by the Council on Education for Public Health (CEPH).
+Achieving accreditation in 1985, Temple's MPH program is one of the longest-established accredited MPH programs in the country.

-Areas of Specialization: The M.P.H. degree program is offered in five specialty fields of study:
+Areas of Specialization: The MPH degree program is offered in six specialty fields of study:

 - Applied Biostatistics (APBIO)